(EDIT: This article was updated in February 2016)

 But which of these is the best credit card for earning Avios?
 Today I am focussing purely on sign-up bonuses.
 Tomorrow I will compare the same cards in terms of their day-to-day earning capacity.

 You should note that, whilst some of these cards offer points which convert to Avios, this is not necessarily the best use of them.
-The 20,000 IHG Rewards Club points from their Premium Visa would get you a free night at many Holiday Inn hotels, for example, which is probably a better deal than 4,000 Avios.
+The 20,000 IHG Rewards Club points from their Premium Visa would get you a free night at many Holiday Inn hotels, for example, which is a better deal than 4,000 Avios assuming you achieve 1p per mile.

 Some of these cards offer a higher bonus if you are referred.
 You can find full details of these in the relevant entry on our ‘Credit Cards Update‘ page.